 Two thermometers are mounted vertically in a thermometer screen.
-One is fitted with a wet-bulb sleeve, which should fit closely.
-If a wick and water reservoir are used to keep the wet-bulb sleeve in a moist condition, the reservoir should preferably be placed to the side of the thermometer and with the mouth at the same level as, or slightly lower than, the top of the .
-The wick should be kept as straight as possible and its length should be such that water reaches the with sensibly the wet-bulb temperature and in sufficient (but not excessive) quantity.
-If no wick is used, the wet bulb should be protected from dirt by enclosing the bulb in a small glass tube between readings.It is that screen psychrometers be artificially aspirated.
+One thermometer sensing element (for a liquid-in-glass thermometer this is the bulb) is fitted with a cotton or muslin wick sleeve generally known as the “wet-bulb sleeve”, which should fit closely, covering and extending past the sensing part of the thermometer.
+Where a resistance thermometer is used for the “wet-bulb”, it is important that the wick covers and extends beyond the region of the sensing element; this region is not usually obvious by inspection of a thermometer but will be based on knowledge of its internal structure.
+If a wick and water reservoir are used to keep the wet-bulb sleeve in a moist condition, the reservoir should preferably be placed to the side of the thermometer and with the mouth at the same level as, or slightly lower than, the top of the sensing element.
+The wick should be kept as straight as possible and its length should be such that water reaches the sensing element with sensibly the wet-bulb temperature and in sufficient (but not excessive) quantity.
+If no wick is used, the wet bulb should be protected from dirt by enclosing the bulb in a small glass tube between readings.

+The performance of a screen psychrometer can be expected to be much worse than that shown in Part I, Chapter 1, Annex 1.F of this Guide, especially in light winds if the screen is not artificially ventilated.

+It is therefore desirable that screen psychrometers be artificially aspirated where possible.
 Both thermometers should be aspirated at an air speed of about 3 m s–1.
 The air should be drawn in horizontally across the bulbs, rather than vertically, and exhausted in such a way as to avoid recirculation.

-The psychrometric formulae given in section 1.1 apply to screen psychrometers, but the coefficients are quite uncertain.
-If there is artificial ventilation at 3 m s–1 or more across the wet bulb, the may be applied, a psychrometer coefficient of 6.53 · 10–4 K–1 for water.
-However, values from 6.50 to 6.78 · 10–4 for wet bulbs above 0 °C, and 5.70 to 6.53 · 10–4 for below 0 °C. For a naturally ventilated screen psychrometer, coefficients in range from 7.7 to 8.0 · 10–4 above freezing and 6.8 to 7.2 · 10–4 for below freezing when there is some air movement in the screen, which is probably nearly always the case.
-However, coefficients up to 12 · 10–4 for water and 10.6 · 10–4 for ice have been advocated for when there is no air movement.4..3. bservation procedure
+The psychrometric formulae given in section 4.3.1.1 apply to screen psychrometers, but the coefficients are quite uncertain, and the following summary indicates varied practices going back many years.
+If there is artificial ventilation at 3 m s–1 or more across the wet bulb, the formulae may be applied, using a psychrometer coefficient of 6.53 · 10–4 K–1 for water.
+However, values from 6.50 to 6.78 · 10–4 K–1 have been used for wet bulbs above 0 °C, and 5.70 to 6.53 · 10–4 K–1 for below 0 °C. For a naturally ventilated screen psychrometer, coefficients in the range from 7.7 to 8.0 · 10–4 K–1 above freezing and 6.8 to 7.2 · 10–4 K–1 for below freezing have been used when there is some air movement in the screen, which is probably nearly always the case.
+However, coefficients up to 12 · 10–4 K–1for water and 10.6 · 10–4 K–1 for ice have been advocated for when there is no air movement.
+As for all types of psychrometer, calibration of the instrument, as in Section 4.3.2.4 above, would be the best way to determine the choice of psychrometer coefficient or function, although for screen psychrometers this is less straightforward than for other psychrometer types.

+4.3.3.2 Observation procedure